Hackplayers/evil-winrm/README.md

  - Trap capturing to avoid accidental shell exit on Ctrl+C
  - Customizable user-agent using legitimate Windows default one
  - ETW (Event Tracing for Windows) bypass
+ - Integrated LLM AI support to generate and suggest PowerShell commands

 ## Help
 ```